-The final evaluations for the courses will take place late in January.
+Final evaluations for the courses will take place late in January and/or June.
 Students will be proctored onsite at TDChristian High School unless they arrange proctoring at an approved site (preferably a high school) with an approved proctor (usually a school teacher or official).